RationalAsh/biorobotics-lab-nus/content/authors/lyu-tian/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Masters Students
+- Alumni
 ---

 Lyu Tian received his Bachelor’s degree in Mechatronics Engineering at Beijing Institute of Technology, China, in 2022.
 He had previous research experiences in prosthetic arm design, brain-computer interface, deep-learning, and robotic micro-manipulation.

-His current research is on adaptive control of the low-back exoskeleton based on payload weight estimation.
+His current research was on adaptive control of the low-back exoskeleton based on payload weight estimation.
 He is now a Master student at the Biorobotics Lab of the National University of Singapore.